Yifan Wang 王一凡

 Areas of Interest:

-politics of aging, reproduction, hygiene, retirement and work, gender and sexuality, space and sound, China
+politics of aging, reproduction, hygiene, retirement and work, gender and sexuality, affect, space and sound, China

 I am a first year PhD student in Anthropology at Rice University.
-My research primarily concerns the politics of aging as an approach of examine the ever so broad notion of life, life as opposed to both work and death.
+My research primarily concerns the politics of aging as a way of examining the ever so broad notion of life.
 By emphasizing the politics, I am especially interested in exploring what makes possible the mobilization of the elderly as a category, a population, and a metaphor in policy making, scholarly research, and social discourse.

 The current research interest stemmed from my thesis research, with which I obtained an MA in Humanities from Duke University.
 I looked into the public dance craze in China known as guangchangwu (literally “square-dancing”) among middle-aged women.
 Before coming to the US, I earned my BA in Journalism from Nanjing University in China, where I found myself particularly drawn to the disjuncture between the grand picture of the time and the uncertainties, im/possibilities and struggles in my interviewees', and ultimately, every living individual’s life—things that invite a more lengthy and detailed dwelling rather than a journalistic tourism.
 It is the constant battle between being “timely” and “untimely” that brings me to the field of anthropology, I guess.